RetroDECK/ES-DE/USERGUIDE.md

 There are multiple ways to run Amiga games, but the recommended approach is to use WHDLoad.
 The best way is to use hard disk images in `.hdf`, `.hdz` or `.lha` format, meaning there will be a single file per game.
 This makes it just as easy to play Amiga games as any console with game ROMs.

 An alternative would be to use `.adf` images as not all games may be available with WHDLoad support.
 For this, you can either put single-disc images in the root folder or in a dedicated adf directory, or multiple-disk games in separate folders.
-It's highly recommended to create `.m3u` playlist files for multi-disc images as described earlier.
+It's highly recommended to create `.m3u` playlist files for multi-disc images as described [here](USERGUIDE.md#multiple-game-files-installation).

 Here's an example of what the file structure could look like: